-Q: As a visitor, should I even consider renting a bike from a local shop?
+Q: Should I even consider renting a bike from a local shop?

 While this is a personal preference, LimeBikes are best used for quick in-town trips where bicycling is not the only way you will use to get around.
-Consider renting a bicycle from a local bike shop if you prefer to have one well-fitting bicycle for the entire duration of your stay, or if you need a bicycle for purposes other than city riding.
+Consider renting a bicycle from a local bike shop that does rentals if you prefer to have a well-fitting bicycle for the entire duration of your stay, or if you need a bicycle for purposes other than city riding.

-Q: How can a person driving a vehicle help make the bikeshare (and biking) safe and successful?
+Q: How can a person driving a vehicle help make the bikeshare (and bicycling) safe and successful?